michalherjan/TestPyPiPackages/README.md

 ```
 pip install -e git+git://github.com/michalherjan/TestPyPiPackages.git/#"egg=SecondPackage&subdirectory=SecondPackage"
 ```
 To create a repository like this one we simply need to commit a "package" with folder structure like aforementioned example.
-The file *setup.py* describes our package and looks like that:
+The file *setup.py* describes our package and looks as follows:
 ```
 from setuptools import setup